Although an autism spectrum scale has been described in the past, doctors currently diagnose autism with levels. Levels range from 1–3.

 Early diagnosis is essential for providing support to autistic people and giving them a high quality of life.

-In children, the most obvious signs of autism are usually detectable by the age of 2 years, although they can appear at any age.
+In children, the most obvious signs of autism are usually detectable by the age of

 Diagnosing an autistic child involves two stages:

 - Developmental checkups: All children should receive routine developmental screening at each checkup as they age.
-A doctor will typically assess a child for signs of autism at about 18 or 24 months of age.
+A doctor will typically assess a child for signs of autism at about 18 and 24 months of age.
 They will also discuss the child’s behavior, development, and family medical history with a parent or caregiver.

 - Additional evaluation: If a doctor believes that a child may be autistic, they will arrange for a team of healthcare professionals to carry out further assessments.
 Child psychiatrists and speech-language pathologists will likely assess cognitive and language skills.
 Further tests may also be necessary to rule out other conditions.